Aniketgudgal/Core_Java/Revision_Plan/Classes & Objects/README.md

 Q4.
 Write program to create class name as FindMax with two functions void setArray(int a[]): this function is used for accept array as parameter int getMax(): this function can find the max value from array and return it.

+ Q5.
+Write program to create class name as SortArr with two functions void setArray(int a[]): this function can accept array as parameter int [] getSortArray(): this function can perform sorting on array and return sorted array